G7 Summit at Schloss Elmau

 G7 leaders have strongly condemned the missile attack on a shopping centre in Kremenchuk.
 “Arbitrary attacks on innocent civilians are war crimes.
-Russian President Putin and others responsible will be held accountable,” they said “United in mourning for the innocent victims of this brutal attack, we stand side by side with Ukraine.”
+Russian President Putin and others responsible will be held accountable,” they said in a joint statement.
+PDF, 70 KB, non-accessible “United in mourning for the innocent victims of this brutal attack, we stand side by side with Ukraine.”

 Radical turning point in international relations

 The G7 leaders’ deliberations on the second day of the Summit in Elmau focused on further support for Ukraine.

 Further support for Ukraine was the focus of the G7 leaders’ deliberations on the second day of the Summit in Elmau.
 “As we have reaffirmed, all of us will continue to support Ukraine in its defence against Russia,” stressed Federal Chancellor Olaf Scholz after the consultations.
 The war marked a “radical turning point in international relations,” said the Federal Chancellor.
 “All the rules, all the agreements we made with each other about the way our nations should cooperate have been broken – in particular the understanding that borders should not be changed using force.”
 Ukrainian President Volodymyr Zelensky attended the talks at Schloss Elmau via video link.

 The G7 agreed that Russia’s war of aggression against Ukraine would shape international relations for a long time to come, said the Federal Chancellor.
 “In relations with Russia, there can be no going back to the time before the Russian invasion of Ukraine.”
 The G7 has pledged financial, humanitarian, military and diplomatic assistance to Ukraine in the war against Russia – and this support is not subject to a time limit.
 In a joint declaration the Group of Seven (G7) PDF, 119 KB, accessible also announced a tightening of sanctions against Russia.